04 | the condition Worsens rapidly

 Urinary retention became a major problem.
 I could not urinate in a normal seated or standing position and eventually had to drag myself off the bed onto the floor to use a bottle on all fours.
 This was extremely painful and difficult, especially getting back up onto the bed afterwards.
 The wave-like spasms intensified and were easily triggered by touch, noise or emotion.
 When I went for an MRI of the brain, the noise of the machine set off almost continuous spasms, leaving me exhausted by the end of the scan.

 Several neurologists visited my cubicle to test my reflexes and lower limb strength.
 Strangely, my legs still showed full strength even though I could not walk at all.
 Feedback from neurology remained limited.
 The day before discharge, a neurologist explained that they planned to send me home because the scans and tests had not shown anything unusual.
 I challenged this, saying I felt it was a mistake given the severity of the symptoms I was experiencing.
-It seemed they were relying more on the test results than on what I was describing.
 The neurologist referred to his line manager and they agreed to keep me in for one more night.

 After lights out, when the ward was quiet, I decided to test whether I could walk.
-I steadied myself on hospital equipment just outside my cubicle and built up the courage to try to reach the toilet about 50 yards away at the end of the ward.
 I took one step and immediately swerved violently to the side, ripping down the curtains of another patient’s cubicle.
 It was frightening — my legs had full strength, yet they simply would not do what I wanted them to do.

 What I Would Say to Someone Now